Swindon Town manager Paolo di Canio tells BBC Points West that his players are transforming from "donkeys into stallions".

 Swindon Town manager Paolo di Canio has said he will encourage his players to dive in order to win penalties.

-He made the remarks after their 2-0 defeat by Macclesfield, in which Matt Ritchie had a penalty appeal dismissed because he stayed on his feet after being clipped by keeper Jose Veiga.
+He made the remarks after their 2-0 defeat by Macclesfield, in which Matt Ritchie had a penalty appeal dismissed because he stayed on his feet after being clipped by keeper Jose Veiga."From now on I will tell my players to dive," Di Canio told BBC Wiltshire.

 "From now on I will bring in a different culture because this was a red card and penalty."